Fair task allocation in transportation: Polynomial-time optimal algorithm for MFMCA

-To summarize, given an instance $P$ of the problem MFMCA, we use IMaxFlow algorithm~\ref{alg_mlmf} to obtain a max-lexmin fair allocation vector $\boldsymbol{\phi}_f$.
-Algorithm DummyFlow then constructs an instance $P'$, built upon the flow network of $P$, by adding a set of dummy nodes and arcs determined by $\boldsymbol{\phi}_f$.
+To summarize, given an instance $P$ of the problem MFMCA, we use the IMaxFlow algorithm to obtain a max-min fair allocation vector $\boldsymbol{\phi}_f$.
+Algorithm FairMinCost then constructs an instance $P'$, built upon the flow network of $P$, by adding a set of dummy nodes and arcs determined by $\boldsymbol{\phi}_f$.
 We then run an existing polynomial-time minimum cost maximum flow algorithm on the flow network of $P'$.
 In the resulting flow, we remove the dummy jobs and dummy flows.
+Our running example demonstrates how the algorithm works. \begin{example} We run an existing minimum cost maximum flow algorithm on the flow network for problem $P'$ (see Figure \ref{fig:dummy}) constructed in Example \ref{example_dummy}.
+The job allocation $\pi'$ for problem $P'$ is: $k_1$ is assigned $\{j_1^1,d_{1,1},d_{2,1}\}$, $k_2$ is assigned $\{j_3^2,d_{1,2},d_{2,2}\}$, and $k_3$ is assigned $\{j_2^2, j_4^4, j_5^5\}$.
+All dummy jobs are assigned, and the allocation vector is $(3,3,3)$.
+The total cost is $105$.
+We now remove all dummy jobs from $\pi'$ in order to obtain the solution $\pi$ to the original problem $P$.
+We then have: $j_1^1$ to $k_1$, $j_3^2$ to $k_2$ and $j_2^2, j_4^4, j_5^5$ to $k_3$.
+The fairness vector of $\pi$ is $\boldsymbol{\phi}_f=(1,1,3)$, which is max-min fair, obtained from the algorithm IMaxFlow as illustrated in Example~\ref{example_flow}.
+The total cost of $\pi$ is $105$ as dummy jobs have no cost.
+This is the same as the optimal max-min fair allocation in Example \ref{example_MLFA}. $\blacksquare$ \end{example}

-We now claim that the final flow returned by the DummyFlow algorithm gives us an optimal solution to $P$ with a max-lexmin fairness vector $\boldsymbol{\phi}_f$ and has the lowest cost given $\boldsymbol{\phi}_f$.
+We now claim FairMinCost is correct, i.e., the final flow returned by the FairMinCost algorithm gives us an optimal solution to $P$ with a max-min fairness vector $\boldsymbol{\phi}_f$ and has the lowest cost given $\boldsymbol{\phi}_f$.